How do you know if you’re at risk for an alcohol relapse?

 First, you need to understand common relapse warning signs so you can create a relapse prevention plan to help you get through it.

 This could be considered an issue of semantics, but it’s important to distinguish between a slip and relapse.
 A slip is a mistake or one, maybe two, time(s) thing.

-It’s accidentally taking a swig of rum in the piña colada you explicitly requested non-alcoholic.
+It’s accidentally taking a swig of rum in the piña colada after you explicitly requested non-alcoholic.
 That’s not your fault and if you left it at that, you’ve had an unfortunate accident but it doesn’t have to mean anything else.
 Your sobriety is still intact.

 Then there’s the kind of slip that IS your fault.
 It’s having a glass or two of wine at your sister’s wedding and now you’re racked with guilt.
 Whether or not you decide that your sobriety has to restart is entirely up to you, honestly.
 That’s not important.

-What IS important is that you treat it with the seriousness it deserves and immediately contact your sponsor or support person and put some serious mental work into understanding why you had that drink.
+What IS important is that you treat it with the seriousness it deserves and immediately contact your sponsor or support person to put some serious mental work into understanding why you had that drink.